 As a rule of thumb, you should not sleep with clip-in hair extensions.
 The clips may break and are not made for sleeping.

 You may also experience a lot of tangling and matting.
 That’s another reason to consider.
 The clips could get all tangled up with your natural strands.
 It could turn into a huge mess in the morning, which would take hours to fix.

-Since clip-in extensions are so easy to remove and reattach, there is really no reason to sleep with these extensions.
+Since clip-in extensions are so easy to remove and reattach, there is no reason to sleep with these extensions.
 Make it a part of your daily routine!
-Take clip-in hair off before going to bed and install again in the morning.
+Take clip-in hair off before going to bed and install it again in the morning.
 That way, your clip-ins will always be in perfect condition and last significantly longer.

 You should not sleep with flip-in or wire style hair extensions.
 These hair extensions are quite like clip-ins, just with one larger weft instead of few smaller ones.
 Since the attachment method is very similar, please take off flip-in extensions before getting into bed at night.

-It won’t take you more than a minute to remove the large weft and there is really no reason to keep it on.
+It won’t take you more than a minute to remove the large weft and there is no reason to keep it on.